Maximus-MA/OCaMLearn/README.md

 - Ensure all code that is not working is either fixed or commented out.

-## Conclusion

-At this code checkpoint, we have approximately half of the core functionality in place.
-The `ndarray` module is nearly complete and well-tested, while the `tensor` module implements a good subset of the planned automatic differentiation features.
-With a solid foundation in place, we will spend the remaining time finalizing operations, improving the backward passes, enhancing test coverage, and implementing a small but functional neural network training example (MNIST).

 ## High-level Example
 Here is an example to use our framework to train a MLP on random data.
 ```ocaml